-We've Been At War For More Than a Decade
+We've Been At War For More Than a Decade and a Half

 The United States of America has never been at war that long.
 We've never had a generation of soldiers, marines, sailors and airmen who we have asked so much of.
 Not to mention what we've put their families through.
 Talk about the greatest generation.